Braziliant business! Arsenal's new Samba stars Willian & Gabriel hit the ground gunning | Goal.com

 It might only be just over a month since Pierre-Emerick Aubameyang lifted the FA Cup at Wembley, but this is already has the look of a very different Arsenal team – one with their new signings at the heart of it.

-Willian and Gabriel Magalhaes were handed their full debuts by Mikel Arteta and Arsenal’s Brazilian pair shone as the visitors opened up their new campaign with a thumping 3-0 victory.
+Willian and Gabriel Magalhaes were handed their full debuts and Arsenal’s Brazilian pair shone as the visitors opened up their new campaign with a thumping 3-0 victory.

 There was a goal for Gabriel on his debut and two assists for Willian, who was also heavily involved in Alexandre Lacazette’s opener.
 As opening day fixtures go, this was as good as they come for Arsenal.

-There is still plenty of work to do and there will be more changes before the transfer window closes on October 6, but the way they blitzed new boys Fulham at Craven Cottage bodes well for what’s to come during the coming campaign.
+There is still plenty of work to do and there will be more changes before the transfer window closes on October 6, but the way they blitzed new boys Fulham at Craven Cottage bodes well for the remainder of the campaign.

 Having ended last season on such a high, Arteta will have known the importance of hitting the ground running this time around and avoiding any early slip-ups.

 Things didn’t exactly get off to the best of starts when substitutes Dani Ceballos and Eddie Nketiah were involved in an angry flare-up during the warm-ups.
-But once the game got underway it was nothing but smooth sailing for the visitors on the banks of the River Thames.
+But once the game got under way, it was nothing but smooth sailing for the visitors.

 And on the rare occasion Fulham did get some possession in their final third, he was often on hand to win the ball back and clear his lines.

-There will certainly be far tougher tests for Arsenal’s new boy as the season progresses, but on this evidence it’s no surprise that the north London club were so determined to see of Napoli, Manchester United and Everton to get their man this summer.
+There will certainly be far tougher tests for Arsenal’s new boy as the season progresses, but on this evidence it’s no surprise that the north London club were so determined to beat Napoli, Manchester United and Everton to Gabriel's services.

-It was the perfect debut, one that was capped with a goal when he rose unchallenged to head home from Willian’s corner early in the second half.
+It was the perfect debut, capped it with a goal when he rose unchallenged to head home from Willian’s corner early in the second half.

 Willian – who ended the first half with a passing accuracy of 100 per cent – was at the heart of build-up, seeing a shot saved before Lacazette buried the rebound.